sushant94/mpirs/README.md

 This is an implementation of the MPI standard in Rust.
 Unlike other projects that provide bindings to C (or other) implementations, mpirs is entirely self-contained and completely written in Rust.
-This comes with advantages of being able to use convenience and expressiveness of Rust but at the same time the library is not complete and as heavily tested as compared to more mature implementations.
+This comes with advantages of being able to use convenience and expressiveness of Rust.
+At the same time the library is not complete and as heavily tested as compared to more mature implementations.